Inmacc96/UpTask_MERN/README.md

 EMAIL_PORT = XXXX
 ```

+where

+- `MONGO_URI` is the URI of your MongoDB database,
+- `JWT_SECRET` is the key to generate and decrypt your JWT,
+- the `EMAIL` variables are the credentials from where you send the mails.

-and the _.env_ file in the frontend folder with the following:
+In addition, you should add the _.env_ file in the frontend folder with the following:

 ```
 VITE_BACKEND_URL = http://localhost:4000
 ```

-If in doubt, consult the administrator.
+If in doubt, please consult the administrator.

 ## :hammer: Built with